syncfusion-content/uwp-docs/uwp/Kanban-Board/Placeholderstyle.md

 ---
 layout: post
-title: Placeholder in UWP SfKanban | Syncfusion
+title: Placeholder in UWP Kanban Board | Syncfusion
-description: Learn about Placeholder support in Syncfusion UWP SfKanban using PlaceholderStyle properties to control placeholder appearance and selected-state visuals.
+description: Learn about Placeholder support in Syncfusion UWP Kanban Board using PlaceholderStyle properties to control placeholder appearance and selected-state visuals.
 platform: uwp
 control: SfKanban
 documentation: ug
 ---

-# Placeholder in UWP SfKanban
+# Placeholder in UWP Kanban Board

 The placeholder denotes a card's new position in the [`KanbanColumn`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumn.html).
 It will appear while dragging a card over the column.